bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 * Multiple products; bundles, product and service.

-* Multiple customers, mutiple countries.
+* Multiple customers, multiple countries.

 * Multiple suppliers; no one does it all.